gusc/jquery-ui-modals/README.md

 Usage
 =====

-All thre modal dialogs are implemented as global jQuery methods.
+All three modal dialogs are implemented as global jQuery methods.

 Alert
 -----